Catastrophic Healthcare Plan:

-Catastrophic healthcare is a creative solution to traditional insurance.
-Created to offer assistance with the cost of major medical events—such as hospitalizations, traumas, sudden illnesses, and accidents—Aliera’s catastrophic healthcare plan will cover both in-patient and out-patient surgeries, performed in both hospitals and ambulatory surgical centers (ASC).
-Also known as hospital coverage, emergency medical coverage, hospital only insurance, high-deductible medical insurance, and crisis care, catastrophic healthcare plans have limited coverage and do not cover regular office visits and medications.
+Catastrophic healthcare offers assistance with the cost of major medical events—such as hospitalizations, traumas, sudden illnesses, and accidents—Aliera’s catastrophic healthcare plan will cover both inpatient and outpatient surgeries, performed in both hospitals and ambulatory surgical centers (ASC).
+Catastrophic healthcare plans have limited services and do not offer regular office visits and medications.

 The ideal candidate for a catastrophic medical plan